Scientific Name

 Description

 Aeonium davidbramwellii is a few-branched succulent shrub with ascending branches and large rosettes of dark green leaves with reddish-brown margins at the end of the branches.
-It is very similar but more compact than the Aeonium ciliatum and grows up to 3.3 feet (1 m) tall.
-Rosettes are up to 12 inches (30 cm) in diameter.
+It is very similar but more compact than the Aeonium ciliatum and can grow up to 3.3 feet (1 m) tall.
+The rosettes can reach a diameter of 12 inches (30 cm).

 Hardiness